vegantransistor/Rooting-the-Cradlepoint-IBR600/README.md

  9 ...
 0
 ```

-At this point, it will be possible to load some live image (SDRAM) in the device via TFTP.
+At this point, it is possible to load some live image (SDRAM) in the device via TFTP.

 ### NAND

-NAND Flash dump is complicated to dump, I recorded the SPI interface during the boot phase with the [saleae](https://www.saleae.com/) logic analyzer.
+NAND Flash dump is complicated to dump.
+I recorded the SPI interface activity during the boot phase with the [saleae](https://www.saleae.com/) logic analyzer.
 There are two big activity blocks corresponding to the Linux Kernel (first) and the Root Filesystem.
-Here is the rootfs:
+Here is the recoding of ROOTFS:

 ![ROOTFS](./pictures/rootfs.png)